 Years 7 to 10

 Our school curriculum reflects contemporary thinking about what students need to learn, in order to lead successful and rewarding lives in the twenty-first century.
-The Willetton SHS curriculum is divided into eight major learning areas linking to Western Australia’s Curriculum Framework.
+The curriculum is divided into eight major learning areas linking to Western Australia’s Curriculum Framework.

 Students must undertake studies in each learning area, but there is some flexibility enabling them to pursue special talents and interests.
-Students may be placed in particular courses at the start of a school year based on the recommendations of teachers according to demonstrated ability and test results, individual aspirations and parent input.

-Years 11 and 12
+Years 11 to 12

 The Year 11 and 12 Curriculum Handbooks contain detailed information about senior schooling as well as post-school options.
 Details of specific courses and how each sits within the Western Australian Certificate of Education (WACE) are provided.
 There are also links to the School Curriculum and Standards Authority website and other sources of information.